THE HISTORY OF MECCA | home

 "14 So Abraham rose early in the morning, and took bread and a skin of water; and putting it on her shoulder, he gave it and the boy to Hagar, and sent her away.
 Then she departed and wandered in the Wilderness of Beersheba......
 21 He dwelt in the Wilderness of Paran; and his mother took a wife for him from the land of Egypt."

-But all this poor Muslim would have needed to do is web search confirmation of the location of Beersheba and Paran, as detailed on the following map that I had presented to him earlier, which includes both the traditional presumed locations, and new suggested locations of the Wilderness of Beersheba and Paran.
+All this poor person would have needed to do is web search confirmation of the location of Beersheba and Paran, as detailed on the following map that I had presented to him earlier, which includes both the traditional presumed locations, and new suggested locations of the Wilderness of Beersheba and Paran.
 With Beersheba where Hagar found the well being just south of Abraham's home in Hebron, and Hebron being just south of Jerusalem, which of course makes perfect geographical sense.
 Yet Muslims are expected to believe that Hagar wandered across 1400 kilometers of dry barren desert before getting a drink at the well of Zamzam in Mecca?!
-Let alone that there was no overland travel along the Red Sea in Arabia by anybody, until over a thousand years after Hagar lived, and the advent of camel transport in Arabia did not even arise until most of a thousand years after she lived.
+Let alone that there was no overland travel along the Red Sea in Arabia by anybody, until over a thousand years after Hagar lived.

 Muhammad's follower also noted: "The Bible clearly says that Paran is south of Sinai in Egypt; "He said: 'The LORD came from Sinai and dawned over them from Seir; he shone forth from Mount Paran.
 He came with myriads of holy ones from the south, from his mountain slopes.'
 (From the NIV Bible, Deuteronomy 33:2)"